MYTH: Talking about suicide or asking someone if they feel suicidal will encourage suicide attempts.

 MYTH: A promise to keep a note unopened and unread should always be kept.

-MYTH: Attempted or completed suicides happen without warning.
+MYTH: Suicide attempts or deaths happen without warning.

 FACT: The survivors of a suicide often say that the intention was hidden from them.
 It is more likely that the intention was just not recognized.
 These warning signs include: